 My favourite flavours of ice cream to go with a dessert like this are clotted cream ice cream, and toffee ice cream – but maybe that’s a little too much sticky toffee in one go?

 There are so many recipes for Sticky Toffee Pudding out there that I kinda merged a few together with the main inspiration from this recipe from delicious magazine – and then also what I had in the fridge/cupboard and what I found worked best!
 However, dates MUST be used!

 Obviously though, dates aren’t to everyones tastes so you can leave them out, up the milk to 250ml, and add in 25g more treacle!
 My sticky toffee cake recipe is super popular, but that definitely requires the dates.

 My Dad hates stuff like toffee or caramel as they can hurt his teeth, but with this?
 I guess because it’s warm it’s different.
 It’s something that no-one can resist or say no to when offered.

-This is however one of my husbands favourite desserts ever, especially when it’s homemade – it’s one of the most classic and delightful desserts in the world!
+This is however one of my friends favourite desserts ever, especially when it’s homemade – it’s one of the most classic and delightful desserts in the world!
 Enjoy! x

 Sticky Toffee Pudding!